Cannabis in Florida: Invalidated 2022 initiatives

+Adult Personal Use of Marijuana initiative (2024)

+In August 2022, a proposed constitutional amendment was filed by the group Smart & Safe Florida to legalize recreational cannabis in Florida.
+In June 2023, the Florida Department of State confirmed that 967,528 valid signatures had been submitted of 891,523 required to qualify for the 2024 ballot.
+Later in June, Attorney General Ashley Moody filed a 49-page legal brief urging the Florida Supreme Court to remove the initiative from the ballot.
+In April 2024, the court ruled 5–2 that the initiative was constitutional and would remain on the ballot.
+Passage of the initiative was opposed by Governor Ron DeSantis and the Republican Party of Florida.

+Although the amendment achieved a majority 56% support among voters on the November 2024 ballot, it failed to reach the 60% supermajority required for adoption.

 County and municipal reforms

 Miami-Dade County (2015)

-In June 2015, Miami-Dade County commissioners approved by a 10–3 vote a plan to allow civil citations to be issued for possession of up to 20 grams of cannabis.
+In June 2015, Miami-Dade County commissioners approved by a 10–3 vote a plan to allow civil citations to be issued for possession of up to 20 grams (¾ oz) of cannabis.
 Persons issued a citation are required to pay a $100 fine or perform two days of community service.

 Broward County (2015)

-In November 2015, Broward County commissioners approved by a unanimous vote a plan to allow civil citations to be issued for possession of up to 20 grams of cannabis.
+In November 2015, Broward County commissioners approved by a unanimous vote a plan to allow civil citations to be issued for possession of up to 20 grams (¾ oz) of cannabis.
 The penalty was set at $100 for a first offense, $250 for a second, and $500 for a third.

 Palm Beach County (2015)

-In December 2015, Palm Beach County commissioners approved by a 4–1 vote a plan to allow civil citations to be issued for possession of up to 20 grams of cannabis.
+In December 2015, Palm Beach County commissioners approved by a 4–1 vote a plan to allow civil citations to be issued for possession of up to 20 grams (¾ oz) of cannabis.
 First and second offenses are punishable by a $100 fine; a third offense cannot be cited.
 Instead of a fine, cited individuals can opt for 10 hours of community service.

 Tampa (2016)

-In March 2016, Tampa city council approved by a 5–1 vote a plan to allow civil citations to be issued for possession of up to 20 grams of cannabis.
+In March 2016, Tampa city council approved by a 5–1 vote a plan to allow civil citations to be issued for possession of up to 20 grams (¾ oz) of cannabis.
 The penalty was set at $75 for a first offense, $150 for a second, and $300 for a third.

 Orlando (2016)

-In May 2016, Orlando city council approved by a 4–3 vote a plan to allow civil citations to be issued for possession of up to 20 grams of cannabis.
+In May 2016, Orlando city council approved by a 4–3 vote a plan to allow civil citations to be issued for possession of up to 20 grams (¾ oz) of cannabis.
 The penalty was set at $100 for a first offense and $200 for a second.
 As an alternative, eight hours of drug education or community service can be substituted.
 The program went into effect in October 2016.